Computing and Information Technology BSc (Hons) – 2023 entry

 Employers are increasingly seeking people with a broad range of skills that encompass management and leadership, as well as technical ability.
 Our courses produce graduates with this well-rounded skill set of strong academic knowledge and professional training to produce highly employable people.

-Computer science, information technology and software development graduates will be highly sought after for a wide range of roles, including within the software, consumer electronics, telecommunications and security industries.
+Computer science and information technology graduates will be highly sought after for a wide range of roles, including within the software, consumer electronics, telecommunications and security industries.

 Former Surrey students are now involved in all areas, from software development and building simulation systems to devising IT strategies and managing organisations.